-Our history goes back to 1916 when the then one-year-old Rotary Club of Jackson launched a club project by helping a child with a disability living in Jackson County.
+- In 1916, the then one-year old Rotary Club of Jackson launched a club project by helping a child with a disability living in Jackson County.
 This project continued to grow and in 1924, the first clinic was held at which two hundred children with disabilities were examined.

-In 1999, the Jackson County Society for Handicapped Children & Adults and United Cerebral Palsy Association of Jackson merged to form a new nonprofit called disAbility Connections, Inc.
+- In 1999, the Jackson County Society for Handicapped Children & Adults and United Cerebral Palsy Association of Jackson merged to for a new nonprofit called disAbility Connections, Inc.

 Our financial support comes from our friends in the local community by way of individual donations, bequests and memorials, business contributions, state and federal funding, the Rotary Clubs of Jackson, other service clubs and fundraising events.
 Without the support of our community, local partners and a state-wide network, we would not have the ability to impact individuals in their pursuit of independence.